Summer Resident Assistant FAQs

 You are invited to indicate a preference in your application.
 Ultimately, Summer Session staff decide and extend an offer for a specific program.

 Yes, Summer Session will cover the spring-summer interim housing cost for students living on campus during Spring Quarter.
+Summer Session does not cover the cost of Week 9-10 housing/dining for HS SRAs, but SRAs working in the UL program receive this coverage.
+Summer Session does not cover costs for summer-fall interim housing.

 Employment Status: The SRA position is a job (employment) with Stanford University and is paid hourly.
 There are job performance expectations and metrics with unique policies and practices.
 Additionally, University HR is involved in addressing performance concerns.

 Student Population: SRAs serve a diverse array of students, including Stanford matriculated students, visiting undergraduate and graduate students, and high school students enrolled in undergraduate courses.
+Working with minors requires heightened responsibility and oversight in supporting a vulnerable population.
+These SRAs also cycle through facilitating a nightly curfew check.

 Timeline and Programming: The pace of summer is fast considering our quick launch and 8-week condensed summer quarter.
 In summer, there is less time to form a community.
 SRAs have significant programming (event) responsibilities and typically host events daily.

 We find that SRAs experience unique challenges based on their skills, experience, and individuality.
 They might directly support a student or address a community-based issue that other SRAs may not.
 One consistent challenge is building community with a group of new residents, some of whom may be new to the Stanford campus and culture.
 Additionally, sometimes there are crises, but we provide training so staff know and practice appropriate responses.
-SRAs have a lot of support when they face challenges, including support through their co-SRAs, supervisor, after-hours and on-call support system, and university resources like CAPS.
+SRAs have a lot of support when they face challenges, including support through their co-SRAs, supervisor, 24/7 on-call system, and university resources like CAPS.